aimeegill03/group2/README.md

 This dipository contains the code used for the mini-thesis for the group project of Data Science in Finance (a master's seminar at Erasmus University Rotterdam).
 The code consists of two following components:

 1- DataCollection is a folder with code that collects, combines, and cleans the data.
-The data source includes data provided by Jensen, Kelly and Pedersen (2023) which they used for their paper as cited below:
+The data source includes data provided by Jensen, Kelly and Pedersen (2023) which they used for their paper: as cited below:

-@article{JensenKellyPedersen2023,
-	author = {Jensen, Theis Ingerslev and Kelly, Bryan and Pedersen, Lasse Heje}, title = {Is There a Replication Crisis in Finance?}, journal = {The Journal of Finance},
-	volume = {78},
-	number = {5},
-	pages = {2465-2518},
-	year = {2023}
-}
+Jensen, T. I., Kelly, B., & Pedersen, L. H. (2023).
+Is there a replication crisis in finance?.
+The Journal of Finance, 78(5), 2465-2518.

 2- Analysis is a folder that contains the analysis in this mini-thesis.
 This includes the code for all models, with all variations used in the paper/what we adapted for our project.